gumptionthomas/zaphodvox/README.md

 If the `--max-chars` argument is provided, the cleaning process will guarantee that every line is less than `max-chars` characters by splitting long lines at sentence boundaries.

 The text file will be cleaned before being encoded and concatenated into `gone-bananas.wav`.
-The cleaned text file (i.e. `gone-bananas-cleaned.txt`) will still be created in the working directory.
+The cleaned text file (i.e. `gone-bananas-cleaned.txt`) will still be created in the current directory.

 # Voice Configurations